 Day 10: Climb to Tecka

-Highlights: Bicycle Ruta 40, the AndesWe continue to climb as we leave Esquel for Tecka.
-After about 10 km. we’ll intersect the famous "Ruta 40" which we’ll follow to Tecka where we spend the night.
+Highlights: Bicycle Ruta 40, the AndesToday's ride continues to climb as we leave Esquel for Tecka.
+After about 10 km. you intersect the famous "Ruta 40" which we’ll follow to Tecka where we spend the night.
 Continue south on the Ruta 40 and you’ll go to southern Patagonia (after about 4 weeks on your bike!)
-Estimated mileage: 93 km (58 miles) 100% paved.
+Estimated mileage: 93 km (58 miles).

 Day 11: Tecka to Paso de Indios

 Highlights: Tea and barbecue, pampasToday is your opportunity to ride a century, from Tecka to Paso de Indios on Ruta 25 rather than Ruta 40.
 We'll go over our last mountain range and head down to the beginning of the Chubut River Valley Tonight we'll stay in a newly built hostel and we'll visit the new Mapuche cultural center where we'll have dinner.
 165 kms (102 miles).